Zaki Azmi: Background

-Early in his life, Zaki attended school in Sultan Abdul Hamid College in Alor Setar, furthering his studies at Anderson School in Ipoh and finally in English College Johore Bahru.
+Early in his life, Zaki attended school in Ibrahim School, Sultan Abdul Hamid College in Alor Setar, furthering his studies at Anderson School in Ipoh and finally in English College Johore Bahru.

-As barrister and lawyer
+As barrister

 Zaki became a barrister through Lincoln's Inn in London, served at the Attorney General's Chambers from 1969 to 1970, and later served the subordinate courts from 1970 to 1973.
 In 1973, Zaki returned to the Attorney General's Chambers serving as a Federal Counsel and in 1976 he became a senior Federal Counsel under the Ministry of Home Affairs.
-Zaki was called to the Malayan Bar in 1983 and practised as a lawyer at Shahrizat Rashid & Lee beginning 1985.
+Zaki was called to the Malayan Bar in 1983 and practised as a lawyer at Shahrizat Rashid & Lee beginning in 1985.

 Zaki also served as a legal adviser to United Malays National Organisation (UMNO), where he was the party's Disciplinary Committee chairman and had served the party in other areas as well.

 As Federal Court judge

 On 5 September 2007, Zaki was appointed Federal Court judge.
 Later on 11 December 2007 he became the President of the Court of Appeal of Malaysia.
 Zaki finally became Chief Justice on 21 October 2008, having served little more than a year in Malaysia's superior court system.
-His appointment as Federal Court judge as well as subsequent promotions has sparked concern by various segment of the public due to his close ties with UMNO.
+His appointment as Federal Court judge as well as subsequent promotions has sparked concern by various segments of the public due to his close ties with UMNO.
 This concern became more apparent as he has only served the judiciary for less than 5 years in total.

 Zaki began his job by announcing that he would get tough and take action against errant judges to prevent the image of the judiciary from being tarnished.